A summer island in winter!

 Mallorca is home to some of the most beautiful and culturally significant villages in Spain.
 I would be making a future posts about the must-visit villages in Mallorca which include Valdemossa, Fornalutx and Deia.

-All of them have been made famous by the poets and artists who lived and work there, being inspired by the beauty that surrounded them, while in turn, inspiring generations of artists after them to visit these places.
+All of them have been made famous by the poets and artists who lived and work there.

 Fill your evenings with tapas and wine